Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Discussion and Review: Ricci Flow, Thermodynamics and Gravity

 On the other hand, in Wiener fractal gravity we behave as passive.
-We do not impose any preferred geometric structure (such as some definite symmetries) and theoretical constraint into the theory.
-We only assume that the quantum fields are mostly distributed over the space $M$ by fractal structures and their propagation along time is fundamentally a stochastic process that is partly subject to some dominating entropic force due to the Ricci flow.
+We do not impose any preferred geometric structure (such as some definite symmetries) and theoretical/geometric constraints into the theory except the Ricci flow.
+We also assume that the quantum field propagation along time is fundamentally a stochastic process that is partly subject to the fractal structure of the field and partly to some dominating entropic force due to the Ricci flow.
 Therefore, the most geometric structures and theoretical constraints of the theory emerge naturally from the essential properties of the Wiener Brownian process and the entropic effect of the Ricci flow.
-In fact, the theory basically respects Heisenberg's uncertainty principle of quantum mechanics (due to its intrinsic stochastic property) and is fundamentally entropic (breaks the time-reversal symmetry).
+In fact, the theory basically respects Heisenberg's uncertainty principle of quantum mechanics (due to its intrinsic stochastic property) and is fundamentally entropic (i.e. breaks the time-reversal symmetry).

-Moreover, in Wiener fractal gravity we surprisingly showed that the source of gravity is intrinsically different from that of the three fundamental forces of nature which have been already formulated in the Standard Model, i.e. the electromagnetic and the weak and strong nuclear forces.
-Thus, the viewpoint of the Wiener fractal gravity to quantum interactions of nature may resolve and interpret the question of: \emph{"Why we cannot unify gravity with other fundamental forces of nature?"} Indeed, upon what we have done above the answer is: \emph{Because the quantum fundamental forces of nature stem from Brownian propagation of fractal quantum fields along time, whereas the gravity is basically rooted in entropic evolution of the universe}.
+Furthermore, in the Wiener fractal gravity, we surprisingly showed that the source of gravity is intrinsically different from that of the three fundamental forces of nature which have been already formulated in the Standard Model, i.e. the electromagnetic and the weak and the strong nuclear forces.
+Thus, the viewpoint of the Wiener fractal gravity to quantum interactions of nature may resolve or interpret the question of: \emph{"Why we cannot unify gravity with other fundamental forces of nature?"} Indeed, based on the current formulation of Wiener fractal gravity and upon what we have done above the answer is: \emph{Because the quantum fundamental forces of nature stem from Brownian propagation of fractal quantum fields along time, whereas gravity is basically rooted in entropic evolution of the geometry of the universe}.
 Obviously, they address two fiercely distinct scales of nature, as we expected before.